longtongster/ml-project-template/README.md

 Github actions is used to trigger a CI testing workflow on a push to the main branch on github or on a pull request.
 It checks out the code, installs python, then poetry, the dependencies using poetry and finally runs a series of tests.

+### Repo secrets

+In case the workflow needs certains permissions, repository secrets can be used.
+These can be created under `settings` then `Secrets and Variables`.
+In the example github workflow it is shown how a secret can be used.

 ```
 # This is a basic workflow to help you get started with Actions